microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 //
 // dist/dts/color/palette.d.ts:48:5 - (ae-forgotten-export) The symbol "create" needs to be exported by the entry point index.d.ts
 // dist/dts/color/palette.d.ts:49:5 - (ae-forgotten-export) The symbol "from" needs to be exported by the entry point index.d.ts
-// dist/dts/custom-elements.d.ts:77:5 - (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
+// dist/dts/custom-elements.d.ts:79:5 - (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
-// dist/dts/custom-elements.d.ts:89:5 - (ae-incompatible-release-tags) The symbol "fastCard" is marked as @public, but its signature references "Card" which is marked as @internal
+// dist/dts/custom-elements.d.ts:91:5 - (ae-incompatible-release-tags) The symbol "fastCard" is marked as @public, but its signature references "Card" which is marked as @internal
-// dist/dts/custom-elements.d.ts:95:5 - (ae-incompatible-release-tags) The symbol "fastDesignSystemProvider" is marked as @public, but its signature references "DesignSystemProvider" which is marked as @internal
+// dist/dts/custom-elements.d.ts:97:5 - (ae-incompatible-release-tags) The symbol "fastDesignSystemProvider" is marked as @public, but its signature references "DesignSystemProvider" which is marked as @internal
-// dist/dts/custom-elements.d.ts:97:5 - (ae-incompatible-release-tags) The symbol "fastDisclosure" is marked as @public, but its signature references "Disclosure" which is marked as @internal
+// dist/dts/custom-elements.d.ts:99:5 - (ae-incompatible-release-tags) The symbol "fastDisclosure" is marked as @public, but its signature references "Disclosure" which is marked as @internal
+// dist/dts/custom-elements.d.ts:103:5 - (ae-incompatible-release-tags) The symbol "fastLoaderCard" is marked as @public, but its signature references "LoaderCard" which is marked as @internal
-// dist/dts/custom-elements.d.ts:131:5 - (ae-incompatible-release-tags) The symbol "fastSearch" is marked as @public, but its signature references "Search" which is marked as @internal
+// dist/dts/custom-elements.d.ts:134:5 - (ae-incompatible-release-tags) The symbol "fastSearch" is marked as @public, but its signature references "Search" which is marked as @internal
-// dist/dts/custom-elements.d.ts:135:5 - (ae-incompatible-release-tags) The symbol "fastSliderLabel" is marked as @public, but its signature references "SliderLabel" which is marked as @internal
+// dist/dts/custom-elements.d.ts:138:5 - (ae-incompatible-release-tags) The symbol "fastSliderLabel" is marked as @public, but its signature references "SliderLabel" which is marked as @internal
-// dist/dts/custom-elements.d.ts:140:5 - (ae-incompatible-release-tags) The symbol "fastTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
+// dist/dts/custom-elements.d.ts:143:5 - (ae-incompatible-release-tags) The symbol "fastTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
-// dist/dts/custom-elements.d.ts:141:5 - (ae-incompatible-release-tags) The symbol "fastTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
+// dist/dts/custom-elements.d.ts:144:5 - (ae-incompatible-release-tags) The symbol "fastTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
-// dist/dts/custom-elements.d.ts:143:5 - (ae-incompatible-release-tags) The symbol "fastToolbar" is marked as @public, but its signature references "Toolbar" which is marked as @internal
+// dist/dts/custom-elements.d.ts:146:5 - (ae-incompatible-release-tags) The symbol "fastToolbar" is marked as @public, but its signature references "Toolbar" which is marked as @internal

 // (No @packageDocumentation comment for this package)